-9/30/21 UPDATE: If an individual has a telehealth session, does there need to be a signed encounter/service verification form?
+10/18/21 UPDATE: If an individual has a telehealth session, does there need to be a signed encounter/service verification form?

 Providers should follow all applicable Pennsylvania Medicaid Regulations/ Bulletins and Magellan guidelines which outline the levels of care requiring encounter forms.
 Per OMHSAS-21-09, signatures for service verification may include hand-written or electronic signatures.
 Consistent with Act 69 of 1999 Electronic Transactions Act, an electronic signature is an electronic sound, symbol or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.
-In situations where signatures cannot be obtained from the individual served or their legal guardian, as applicable, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations.
+In situations where signatures cannot be obtained from the individual served or their legal guardian, as applicable, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations unless the regulations were suspended by Act 73.
 More guidance regarding encounter forms will be forthcoming.
-Over time, Magellan expects this to be a firm requirement, but for the time being, will support verbal consent on encounters forms following telehealth sessions (signed encounters are still required for face-to-face services in community-based levels of care).
+Over time, Magellan expects this to be a firm requirement, but for the time being, will support verbal consent on encounters forms following telehealth sessions (signed encounters are still required for face-to-face services in communitybased levels of care).
 Providers who don't have the capabilities for electronic signatures should begin the process of exploring options related to putting the proper technology/platform in place.
 Intent to obtain signatures is the critical factor behind the requirement.
 Providers must also implement additional checks-and-balances and monitoring to provide oversight of service delivery.

-How should providers document consent to treatment during service provision by phone and telehealth?
+10/18/21 UPDATE: How should providers document consent to treatment during service provision by phone and telehealth?

 Signatures for consent to treatment may include hand-written or electronic signatures.
 Consistent with Act 69 of 1999 Electronic Transactions Act, an electronic signature is an electronic sound, symbol or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.
-In situations where signatures cannot be obtained from the individual served or their legal guardian, as applicable, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations.
+In situations where signatures cannot be obtained from the individual served or their legal guardian, as applicable, documentation of verbal consent in the medical record meets the requirement for a signature except where inconsistent with Pennsylvania regulations unless the regulations were suspended by Act 73.
 Verbal consent/verification is not allowable for Mental Health Intensive Case Management services.
 See 55 Pa.
 Code § 5221.33.
 Providers may consider submitting a request for waiver of this regulatory standard.